Larry Kaufman, LMT, Advanced Structural Integrator

 A former professional river guide, Larry has synthesized his intimate understanding of the forces of nature and the movement in our bodies.
 The best river guides, he points out, don’t see the rocks – they see where the river wants to go and place themselves in that line of intention.
 Larry sees a similar line of intention – a “main current” or “line of motion” – flowing in a vertical pathway through the body.
 He uses that current as an organizing principle to navigate through the twists and blocks in the body resulting from trauma, disease, repetitive motion and stress.

 Learning to feel motion through the body like the current on a river – or blocks to the motion like rocks and obstacles – is the single most powerful awareness Larry offers his students.
 That perceptiveness coupled with Dr. Rolf’s bio-mechanical insights is what makes Larry’s framework Structural Integration so powerful.

-Larry teaches and maintains two private practices in Portland, Oregon, including 117 SE Taylor Ave, Suite 201 as well as Rain and Shine Integrative Health at 3903 SW Kelly Ave, Portland Oregon.
+Larry teaches and maintains a private practices in Portland, Oregon at Rain and Shine Integrative Health at 3903 SW Kelly Ave, Portland Oregon.
 Appointments can be arranged at 503-984-8200.

 Shannon Northroup, Structural Integrator, Instructor

 Shannon Northroup is an LMT, structural integration practitioner, movement educator and forever student living and working in Hood River, OR.
 Her career experience in the healing arts, as well as various complementary fields, have woven together to create a diverse platform to practice, teach and embody the concepts of SI.